 There are no reviews yet

 Third - teach basics and have the student feel a sense of accomplishment.
 This is important on so many levels.
 If you dislike doing something odds are you'll stop before getting good.
-Listen for what how they are feeling and what they are doing.
+Listen for how they are feeling and what they are doing.

 Fourth - guide the student and correct mistakes.
 Help them through the inevitable "wall" that people hit.
 Listen to their concerns and help turn "can't" into "YES!".